fmahnke/tesstools/README.md

 ### Installing with pdm (recommended over pip)

 - Install pdm using your package manager.
 - Run `pdm install`.
-The command creates a virtualenv with the `mortar` package and its dependencies installed inside it.
+The command creates a virtualenv with the mortar package and its dependencies installed inside it.

-The `pdm run` command runs a command from within the package environment.
-`pdm run nox` runs development checks, for example.
+With the package installed, the `pdm run` command runs a command from within the package environment. `pdm run nox` runs development checks, for example.

 ### Activating the virtualenv